Table of Contents

 Internally, make sure your retail fulfilment team has training on how to handle and ship fragile items, HAZMAT shipments, and any other product-specific needs.

-In the case of packages arriving damaged, make sure you have a process in place to respond to shipping damages, including how to file claims with carriers (ShipBob does this for free on behalf of our customers).
+In the case of packages arriving damaged, make sure you have a process in place to respond to shipping damages, including how to file claims with couriers (ShipBob does this for free on behalf of our customers).

 It’s also a good idea to have shipping insurance to cover orders that are lost, stolen, or arrive damaged.